 Valve Stem Failures due to High Load, Low Cycle Fatigue

-Stem separation due to low or high cycle fatigue can result from unexpected loads, improperly designed components, or changes in material properties (embrittlement) or loss of part cross-section (due to erosion).
+Stem separation due to low or high cycle fatigue can result from unexpected loads, improperly designed components, changes in material properties (embrittlement), or loss of part cross-section (due to erosion).

-Figure 1 shows the fractured surface of a gate valve stem.
-The surface shows signs of an initial ductile fracture followed by a more sudden brittle fracture.
-The root-cause investigation determined that the horizontal alignment of the valve stem resulted in an unanticipated misalignment between the gate and the backstop bushing.
+The photos below show the fractured surface of a gate valve stem.
+The surface reveals signs of an initial ductile fracture followed by a more sudden brittle fracture.
+The root-cause investigation determined that the horizontal alignment of the valve stem resulted in a misalignment between the gate and the backstop bushing.
 The misalignment of the gate caused a bending moment to act on the stem, which was not accounted for in the original design and structural analysis of the stem.
-The bending moment was not sufficiently large to cause a one-time overload failure but was sufficiently large to cause fatigue failure.
+The bending moment was not large enough to cause a one-time overload failure but was large enough to cause fatigue failure.